 The Peacock-Smile (ನಗೀನವಿಲು)

-Within your eyes the coloured gaze Did dance its rhythmic dance; Did dance and prance; did droop and fade: Did play coquette at every chance.
+Within your eyes the coloured gaze did dance thakadimi dance; did dance and prance, did droop and fade; did play coquette at every chance.

-Upon the fruit-tree of the mind Did sit a kōel all alone; Did sit and never sing a note: Did gaze on you with look forlorn.
+On the tip of the mango-tree-of-the-mind did sit a kōel all alone; did sit and never sing a note; did gaze on you with look forlorn.

 (Translated by Madhav K. Ajjampur)